samranjithpaul/sam-terminal-portfolio/README.md

 # Push the dist folder to gh-pages branch
 ```

+**Important:** Remember to add your environment variables to your deployment platform's settings!

 ## 📸 Preview

 Live preview recommended on both desktop + mobile for full effect.